 78. Higgs Beach: Rounding up my top three best Key West beaches, Higgs Beach is another must for water sports and activities.

-79. Dry Tortugas National Park: This former 19th-century fort is now home to some of the best snorkeling you will find anywhere.
-Embark on this full-day experience off the coast of Key West, book your Dry Tortugas National Park adventure online here.
+79. Dry Tortugas National Park: This former 19th-century fort is home to some of the best snorkeling you will find anywhere.
+Embark on this full-day experience off the coast of Key West.
+Book your Dry Tortugas National Park adventure online here.

 Nightlife in Key West and Beyond

-For me, the perfect night out is watching the sunset in the Florida Keys then hitting the town.
-Luckily for us, there is no shortage of places to go for a drink in Key West.
+For me, the perfect night out is watching the sunset in the Florida Keys and then hitting the town.
+Luckily, there is no shortage of places to go for a drink in Key West.